What are Stock Appreciation Rights?

 - There is no cash infusion when an employee buys this option /stock.

-- This option is required to approve by the board of director and shareholders
+- This option is required to approve by the board of directors and shareholders.

 This has been a guide to Stock Appreciation Rights.
 Here we discuss elements, processes, and examples of Stock Appreciation Rights along with advantages and disadvantages.
 You can learn more about accounting from the following articles –